 A few other families huddled in their vehicles, hoping for a break in the weather but the parking lot was mostly empty.
-We were one of the families that waited it out, because we drove a long way to sample this *supposedly* amazing corn maze.
+We were one of the families that waited it out because we drove a long way to sample this *supposedly* amazing corn maze.

 When the rain eased to a small drizzle, we ventured in and attempted to find our way around the maze.
 The corn met it’s height expectations for 2010 — and we definitely met our mud quota for the day (bring boots).

-The real winner in the maze was the pedal powered go carts.
-Because of the rain there was no line-up for use, which meant driving around and around the mini maze at meandering speeds until La Niña’s legs were really sore.
+The real winner in the maze was the pedal-powered go-carts.
+Because of the rain, there was no line-up for use, which meant driving around and around the mini maze at meandering speeds until La Niña’s legs were really sore.

 A view of the playground from atop the hay bale castle.

-When the sun finally came out and the jumping pillow was dry enough to jump on without slipping, the day became glorious and golden with jumping and twisting and general frolicking as La Niña endeavored to be the highest jumper evvver.
+When the sun finally came out and the jumping pillow was dry enough to jump on without slipping, the day became glorious and golden with jumping and twisting and general frolicking as La Niña endeavoured to be the highest jumper evvver.